DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

   Hoovering over the page in question should already activate the pen icon.
 Click on that to edit the page.
 To get back to the app level click the `Back` button in the top left corner.
   <br><img src="./images/intro_app_edit_pg.png" /><br>

 Saving is also a two step process if changes shall take effect outside your current scope.
 Current scope might be a concrete page or the application as a whole.
 Besides saving you also have to publish the changed artefact to take effect.
 For example first after publishing you see changes for a certain custom page also on model driven app level.
-The picture below shows the icons for saving and publishing:
+The picture below shows the icons for saving (usual disk symbol) and publishing (the next icon at the right-hand side):

 <br><img src="./images/intro_app_save_publish.png" /><br>